ClydeDz/uiavatars-npm/README.md

 const uiavatars = require("ui-avatars");
 ```

 Consume the `generateAvatar()` API to get an avatar URL that you can use directly as an image.
+Supply the settings object to this method to generate the avatar image URL accordingly.
+You can either supply one or all settings, based on your requirement.
 All settings are pretty self-explanatory.

 ```javascript
 var avatarURL = uiavatars.generateAvatar({